BenConstable9/personal-blog/content/posts/querying-sql-server-with-natural-language-in-semantic-kernel.md

     return results
 ```

+Semantic Kernel uses *kernel_function* to provide information to the LLM on what actions the function is capable of completing.
+This is used in the planning stage to determine whether to invoke the function or not.

 ### 5. Adding SQLPlugin to Kernel

 Our custom SQL plugin needs to be registered with Semantic Kernel.